 Labels are a handy cheat sheet! — My team can come in and organize every inch of your home, but if you can’t remember where everything goes — well, things get messy.
 We overcome this with labels.
 Most families prefer permanent labels (they’re pretty, we promise), but for those who don’t want labels, we recommend using sticky notes to remind you of what goes where until it’s a habit to put things back in their designated spaces.
 Labels are our all-star player in keeping your kitchen system chugging along.

 What are your favorite kitchen organizing products that you use in almost every kitchen?

-Airtight containers: Here’s a fan favorite— OXO containers.
-These contain everything from baking good to dog biscuits to dishwashing pods, and beyond.
+Airtight containers Here’s a fan favorite — OXO containers.
+These contain everything from baking goods to dog biscuits to dishwashing pods, and beyond.

 Labels, again.
 I have to say it again because I love labels.
 The MVP of efficiency and the upkeep champion.
 There are many different kinds, but these white bin clip labels are simple ones that I use often.